FamilySearch/gedcomx/specifications/date-format-specification.md

 * All components present MUST appear in hierarchical order, largest to smallest units.
 * Components are **NOT** REQUIRED to be normalized
     * Any non-normalized unit MAY be represented with up to four digits.
-    * For example, the descriptive values "13 months" and "2 years, 52 days" are each acceptable.
+    * For example, the descriptive values "13 months" and "2 years, 52 days" each contain non-normalized values and both are considered acceptable.

 NOTE: For a duration, local time and UTC distinction is meaningless.